paulcosma/kubernetes-the-hard-way-bare-metal/docs/09-bootstrapping-kubernetes-workers-tls.md

 ```

 Create the `bridge` network configuration file:
 > !
-Skip this is you plan to use another network solution.
-(Calicom, Weave)
+Skip this for now.
+We are going to use Calico instead

 ```
 cat <<EOF | sudo tee /etc/cni/net.d/10-bridge.conf